-So, How Many Bones do Horses Have?
+How Many Bones Do Horses Have?

-Structure of the Horse
+Structure Of The Horse

 As per the scientists and their research, horses include 205 bones in them.
 The 19 bones are there on the pelvic limb and the thoracic limb includes 20 bones in them.